ALBruzos/ALBruzos.github.io/_pages/cv.md

 **BSc. in Biology**, Universidade de Santiago de Compostela, Spain.
 :   *2011 – 2015*
 :   Third year abroad at Université Libre de Bruxelles (Belgium) with an _Erasmus_ scholarship.
-:   Title of Degree thesis: _“Interpopulation variability in the level of photosynthesis inactivation by heat stress in Arbutus unedo L.”._ (With Honours)
+:   Title of Degree thesis: _“Interpopulation variability in the level of photosynthesis inactivation by heat stress in Arbutus unedo”_ (With Honours)

 [More info](https://albruzos.github.io/education/)